cu-mkp/m-k-manuscript-data/_texts/p-113v_tl.md

 > *at left top margin*
 >
 >
 >   Make your mixture as clear as a pureed broth, or <span class="m">starch water</span>, the one women use make their <span class="m">starch</span>.
-It is not a problem if the mixture is very thin because sand settles in the bottom and <span class="m">water</span> stays on top of it, which we scape as too weak and soft.
+It is not a problem if the mixture is very thin because sand settles in the bottom & <span class="m">water</span> stays on top of it, which we scape as too weak & soft.
 It will not take long to harden, because burned things dry rapidly.

 > *at left bottom margin*
 >